The basics of file systems

 File systems of macOS

-The HFS+ file system uses B-trees for placing and locating files.
-Volumes are divided into sectors, typically 512 bytes in size, which are then grouped into allocation blocks, the number of which depends on the size of the entire volume.
+HFS+ uses B-trees for placing and locating files.
+Volumes are divided into sectors, typically 512 bytes in size, then they are grouped into allocation blocks, the number of which depends on the size of the entire volume.
 The information concerning free and used allocation blocks is kept in the Allocation File.
 All allocation blocks assigned to each file as extends are recorded in the Extends Overflow File.
 And, finally, all file attributes are listed in the Attributes file.
 Data reliability is improved through journaling which makes it possible to keep track of all changes to the system and quickly return it back to the working state in case of unexpected events.
 Among other supported features are hard links to directories, logical volume encryption, access control, data compression, etc.

 The Apple file system is aimed to address fundamental issues present in its predecessor and was developed to efficiently work with modern flash storages and solid-state drives.
-This 64-bit file system uses the copy-on-write method to increase performance, which allows to copy each block before the changes to it are applied, and offers a lot of data integrity and space-saving features.
-All the file contents and metadata about files, folders along with other APFS structures are kept in the APFS container.
+This 64-bit format uses the copy-on-write method to increase performance, which allows to copy each block before the changes to it are applied, and offers a lot of data integrity and space-saving features.
+All the contents and metadata about files, folders along with other APFS structures are kept in the APFS container.
 The Container Superblock stores information about the number of blocks in the Container, the block size, etc. Information about all allocated and free blocks of the Container is managed with the help of Bitmap Structures.
 Each volume in the Container has its own Volume Superblock which provides information about this volume.
 All files and folders of the volume are recorded in the File and Folder B-Tree, while the Extents B-Tree is responsible for extents – references to file contents (file start, its length in blocks).

 File systems of Linux